 This ownership patterns shed light on “who is helping whom,” Dunifon explained.

-Based on the data available, it is difficult to determine how these living situations effect the well-being of grandparents, parents and children without understanding the specific circumstances in each situation.
+Based on the data available, it is difficult to determine how these living situations effect the well-being of grandparents, parents, and children without understanding the specific circumstances of each situation.